triton-inference-server/dali_backend/docs/examples/dali_plugin/README.md

 For DALI Backend to be able to use your plugin libraries, you must specify their paths when running the server.
 You shall use a backend configuration for this.
-Please add a `plugin_libs` parameter to the DALI Backend configuration (`--backend-config`), with the value being a colon-separated list of paths to plugin libraries, e.g.:
+Please add a `plugin_libs` parameter to the DALI Backend configuration (`--backend-config`), with the value being a colon-separated (or semicolon-separated on Windows) list of paths to plugin libraries, e.g.:

     $ docker run <your typical docker args> nvcr.io/nvidia/tritonserver:<xx.yy>-py3 tritonserver --model-repository=/models --backend-config dali,plugin_libs=/models/libcustomcopy.so:/path/to/libplugin2.so